Understanding the relativistic overdensity of galaxy surveys: Flux and Volume Limited Samples

 \subsection{Flux-limited Samples}

-In flux-limited samples, the measuring instrument is operated on a fixed flux value---serving as the instrument's threshold---and only sources with flux strictly above this threshold are extracted or detected.
-The flux limit is fixed by the apparent magnitude limit $m_{\rm lim}$, and any source which is intrinsically brighter than the absolute limit \eqref{M_lim}, i.e. any $M \,{<}\, M_{\rm lim} \,{<}\, 0$, is extracted: \beq M = m_{\rm lim} - 25 - 5\log_{10} (r), \eeq where we notice that the absolute magnitude $M \,{=}\, M(r)$ is mainly a function of the (radial) distance $r$ only; the various sources are accessed by varying the observed distance.
-However, the distance is in turn, a function $r \,{=}\, r(z)$ of redshift $z$, so that computing $r$ first requires knowing the actual redshift.
-Therefore, the experiment needs to have the sufficient resolution and sensitivity to determine $z$.
-This way, the individual sources are differentiated, and their actual number is counted.
-(The instrument picks out the individual sources.)
-Thus the given survey is automatically a ``number-count'' survey.
-Invariably, the survey is also a ``redshift'' survey, with a catalogue consisting of sky positions and luminosities of the sources.
-For the this type of catalogue, in particular, usually we have $m_{\rm lim} \,{=}\, m_{cut}$; with the source sample also termed, a ``magnitude-limited'' sample.
+A flux-limited sample may be obtained directly from experiment, by a flux-limited survey---in which only sources of the same apparent magnitude (above the instrument threshold) are allowed, at varying redshift.
+The instrument needs to have the sufficient resolution and sensitivity to determine $z$.
+This way the individual sources are differentiated, and their actual number is counted.
+(Invariably, a flux-limited survey is also a ``redshift'' survey, with the catalogue consisting of sky positions and luminosities of the sources.)

-Note that, by having a flux threshold, it implies that sources at higher redshifts must have higher luminosities in order to be detected by the instrument, i.e. sources at larger $r$ must have lower $M$.
-(Otherwise, they lead to a flux which is lower than the given instrument threshold, and are therefore filtered out.)
-In fact, once the magnitude limit is applied, the flux becomes irrelevant; the instrument no longer measures the variation in flux---it only registers the number of the individual sources which have flux above the (instrument) threshold.
-Thus, the {\it change in flux per unit solid-angle change per redshift change, is zero} (i.e. ${\cal F}q_{_{\cal X}} \,{=}\, 0$); which leads to $e_{_{\cal F}} \,{=}\, 0$ and, given \eqref{fracSum}, we have $e_{_{\cal V}} \,{=}\, 1$.
-Then by \eqref{ObzDelta3}, the given distribution is adequately described by $\Delta^{\rm obs}_n$ (appropriate for {\it pure} number-count analysis only, see e.g.~\cite{Bonvin:2011bg, LopezHonorez:2011cy, Durrer:2016jzq}).
+Flux-limited samples may also be obtained from a generic galaxy catalogue data: a flux value of choice is adopted and set as the working limit for the required selection and, only sources with an apparent flux which is equal to the working limit are extracted from the catalogue.
+The adopted flux limit is fixed by the apparent magnitude value $m_{\rm lim}$ and, sources whose apparent brightness is equal to this limit are selected---at various cosmic distances (or redshifts)---given by

+where $m_* \,{=}\, m_{\rm lim}$.
+We see that the absolute magnitude is mainly a function of the background (line-of-sight) comoving distance $\bar{r}$.